LLL-YUE/ARW-JNBA/README.md

 ## Getting Started

 Our method is unsupervised and does not require training.
-You can directly evaluate our model on the image.
+You can directly test our model on the image.

 **1. Run main Script**